croqaz/clean-mark/README.md

 raise an [issue on A-Extractor](https://github.com/croqaz/a-extractor/issues) with the link that doesn't work and I'll add it in the database, so that next time, the text will be extracted correctly.

-My desired goals are:
+The desired goals are:

 1. Good text extraction
-1. More useless text is preferred, instead of wrongly cutting from the actual article
+1. More useless text is preferred, instead of cutting from the actual article by mistake
 1. Extracting media (images, videos, audio) is not that important
 1. Extraction speed is not that important

-### Similar tools
+## Similar tools

 * [Original readability](http://ejucovy.github.io/readability)
 * [Next readability](https://github.com/luin/readability)